raspberrypilearning/weather-station-guide/hardware-setup.md

 ![](images/Fit_Seal.jpg)

-1. Repeat the previous steps for the wind vain.
+1. Repeat the previous steps for the wind vane.

 2. Connect the RJ11 cables to the Weather HAT.